mjholub/LibRate/README.md

 ### Project status - May 2024

 I have not abandoned LibRate.
 This is one of the projects I am most proud of and would not want to see all the time and energy I've put in it go to waste.
 But I really have other priorities at the moment, perhaps I will be able to tick of at least 1/5 of the milestones in summer.
-Besides I think a hiatus could actually help me redesign the project, especially for greater complexity which could mean easier development in the future; to slow down to speed up, if you will.
+Besides I think a hiatus could actually help me redesign the project, especially by reducing complexity which could mean easier development in the future; to slow down to speed up, if you will.
 <hr />

 LibRate is a project that aims to provide a free, federated service for tracking, reviewing, sharing and discovering films, books, music, games and other culture texts.